 Good beginnings are important.
 It is advantageous that the mutual ministry between pastor and congregation "get off on the right foot."
-It is urged that both congregation and pastor give thoughtful consideration to the needs of the other when undertaking a move.
-Because moving can be an exciting and very stressful event in a person's life, it is important that the congregation and pastor reach a mutually satisfactory agreement before the move actually takes place.
+It is urged that both congregation and pastor thoughtfully consider the needs of the other when undertaking a move.
+Moving can be an exciting and very stressful event in a person's life.
+It is important that the congregation and pastor reach a mutually satisfactory agreement before the move takes place.
 The following guidelines are to help pastor and congregation in their moving and transportation negotiations.